Alexander Erler

-Alexander Erler (/de-AT/; born 27 October 1997) is an Austrian professional tennis player.
-He has a career high ATP doubles ranking of world No. 32, achieved on 8 May 2023.
-He has a career high singles ranking of No. 322, achieved on 4 October 2021.
+Alexander Erler (/de-AT/; born 27 October 1997) is an Austrian professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of world No. 29 achieved on 13 April 2026 and a singles ranking of No. 322 on 4 October 2021.

-Erler has won eight doubles titles on the ATP Tour, seven with compatriot Lucas Miedler, at the home tournaments in 2021 and in 2023 Kitzbühel, in 2022 and in 2024 Vienna, as well as in Acapulco, Munich, Antwerp, plus one with Andreas Mies at the 2024 Kitzbühel.
+Erler has won nine ATP Tour doubles titles, seven of them with compatriot Lucas Miedler.

-On the ITF Futures Tour, Erler has reached 15 ITF singles finals, with a record of 7 wins and 8 losses.
-He has also reached 38 ITF doubles finals, with a record of 25 wins and 13 losses.
+Erler also earned ten doubles trophies on the ATP Challenger Tour, as well as multiple titles on the ITF Men's Tour.

 Professional career

 2015: ATP doubles debut

 Erler made his ATP main draw debut at the 2015 Generali Open Kitzbühel in the doubles draw, partnering Philipp Kohlschreiber.

 2021: ATP singles debut and first match win, maiden doubles ATP title

 At the 2021 Generali Open Kitzbühel, Erler won his first ATP match as a wildcard defeating future world no. 1 Carlos Alcaraz who was then ranked No. 55.
 At the same tournament, he won the doubles title partnering Lucas Miedler.